7h30th3r0n3/Evil-M5Core2/README.md

 - **Start Captive Portal**: From the menu, select "Start Portal" to create a simple Wi-Fi access point.
 - **SSID Selection**: Choose from stored SSIDs to set the current SSID for the captive portal.
 - **Karma Attack**: Launch the Karma attack by selecting "Start Karma" from the menu.
+- **BadUSB**: Execute pre-defined scripts as a USB HID device by selecting "BadUSB" from the menu.
+- **Settings**: Configure device settings such as screen brightness, toggle between Normal and BadUSB modes, and enable or disable verbose debugging.
 - **About Screen**: View project information by selecting "About" from the menu.

+#### BadUSB
+To add BadUSBs to your M5Dial copy .txt files to your `m5dial-data` folder and upload using your choice.

 ----------------------------------------------------------